 - Platelet transfusions should not be offered to patients who are not actively bleeding and are haemodynamically stable.

-- Fresh frozen plasma should be used for patients who have either a fibrinogen level of less than 1 g/litre, or a prothrombin time (INR) or activated partial thromboplastin time greater than 1.5 times normal.
+- Fresh frozen plasma should be used for patients who have either a fibrinogen level of less than 1 g/L, or a prothrombin time (INR) or activated partial thromboplastin time greater than 1.5 times normal.

 - Prothrombin complex concentrate should be used for patients who are taking warfarin and actively bleeding.